nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Filtering buy or sell transactions: `filter`

 Filters the buy or sell transactions of all the clients.
-After executing this command, the filtered transactions will be displayed in the transaction panel while the client list panel will display all the clients.
+After executing this command, the filtered transactions will be displayed in the transaction details panel while the list of clients will display all the clients.

 Format: `filter TYPE`